pika/pika/README.rst

 Requesting message ACKs from another thread
 -------------------------------------------
-The single-threaded usage constraint of inidivdual Pika connection adapter instances may result in a dropped AMQP connection due to heartbeat timeout in consumers that take a long time to process an incoming message.
-A common solution is to delegate processing of the incoming messages to another thread while the connection adapter's thread continues to service its ioloop's message pump.
+The single-threaded usage constraint of an individual Pika connection adapter instance may result in a dropped AMQP/stream connection due to AMQP heartbeat timeout in consumers that take a long time to process an incoming message.
+A common solution is to delegate processing of the incoming messages to another thread, while the connection adapter's thread continues to service its ioloop's message pump, permitting AMQP heartbeats and other I/O to be serviced in a timely fashion.

-Messages processed in another thread may not be acked directly from that thread, since all accesses to the connection adapter must be from a single thread - the thread that is running the adapter's ioloop.
+Messages processed in another thread may not be ACK'ed directly from that thread, since all accesses to the connection adapter instance must be from a single thread - the thread that is running the adapter's ioloop.
 However, this may be accomplished by requesting a callback to be executed in the adapter's ioloop thread.
 For example, the callback function's implementation might look like this:

 .. code :: python